Rubikube/rubikube/README.md

-# kube
+# Viglet Rubikube
-Viglet Kube  is open-source software for delivering Kubernetes-as-a-Service.
+Viglet Rubikube is open-source software for delivering Kubernetes-as-a-Service.